shawm11/oz-auth-php/docs/rsvp-workflow-without-delegation.md

 1. User: Receive RSVP from server

     -   _NOTE: The method in which this is done is not part of the Oz protocol_

+    -   If the application will receive the RSVP from the server on behalf of the user (by redirecting back to the application), then this step is not necessary.

 1. User: Give RSVP to application

     - _NOTE: The method in which this is done is not part of the Oz protocol_

-    -   If the application received the RSVP from the server on behalf of the user (by redirecting back to the application), then the previous step is not necessary.

 1. Application: Make `POST /oz/rsvp` request to Server.
 In this request, the Application…